-With these aims in mind, first and foremost, we introduce regular reading sessions from EYFS-KS2.
+With these aims in mind, first and foremost, we introduce daily reading sessions from EYFS-K52.
 This ensures that reading is explicitly taught every day and that each group of children has time with their teacher or additional adult, at least once a week.
-Vulnerable groups are highlighted and receive regular targeted interventions and/or daily reading.
+Vulnerable groups are highlighted and receive regular targeted interventions.
 Resources to support and enhance these lessons are provided by the English lead, so that all staff feel proficient and skilled in delivering these sessions effectively.
 We provide the opportunities to ensure that children are able to express themselves creatively and imaginatively as they become enthusiastic and critical readers of stories, poetry and drama, as well as a range of non-fiction and media texts.
 Children gain an understanding of how language works by looking at its patterns, structures and origins.

-Furthermore, we have successfully implemented a shared reading system, where children access a whole class, high quality text at the end of the day.
-We also deliver guided reading sessions throughout the week, where children have the opportunity to work in a focused group with the class teacher to further embed their knowledge and understanding of high-quality texts, whilst developing their understanding of vocabulary, grammar, context and a love of reading.
+Furthermore, we have successfully implemented a shared reading system, where children access a whole class, high quality text at the end of each day.
+We also deliver guided reading sessions $4 \times a$ week, where children have the opportunity to work in a focused group with the class teacher to further embed their knowledge and understanding of high-quality texts, whilst developing their understanding of vocabulary and a love of reading.

-Reading is not only celebrated in classrooms at Hazelbury Bryan, around school you will find displays which celebrate authors, recommended texts and reading reward schemes.
-In addition, throughout the school year the importance of reading is enhanced through World Book Day, author and poet visits, parent reading workshops, phonic workshops, the book fair and a range of trips and visits which enrich and complement children's learning, as well as a reward for effort and behaviour.
-Each class has a reading corner, stocked with an array of books and texts of different genres and a well-stocked, whole school library that is available throughout the day.
+Reading is not only celebrated in classrooms at Hazelbury Bryan around school you will find displays which celebrate authors, recommended texts and reading reward schemes.
+In addition, throughout the school year the importance of reading is enhanced through World Book Day, author and poet visits, parent reading workshops and a range of trips and visits which enrich and complement children's learning.